 Born in the peak of the Financial Crisis in 2008, Betterment has gone a long way to become what it is today – the leader among robo-advisors.

-With more than $14 billion in assets under management and 380 000 customers, Betterment is surely a company that has caught your attention while searching for the best robo-advisor investment app.
+With more than $14 billion in assets under management and 380 000 customers, Betterment is surely a company that has caught your attention while searching for the best investment app and robo-advisor.

 In the following Betterment review, you will find out why Betterment is considered the best solution on the market, as well as answer the common question: Is Betterment safe?
 But first of all, let’s find out…